shailen-naidoo/K53_learners/README.md

 ## Main PWA features?

-Currently the project uses caching for offline capabilities and maybe later in the future push notifications can be built in
+Currently the project uses caching for offline capabilities and maybe later in the future push notifications can be built in.
+The project is barely a week old, so there is still a lot of work to be done 😁

 ## What is the project built with?